MicrosoftDocs/dynamics-365-intelligent-order-management/topics/email-capabilities.md

 #### Predefined tokens

-There are a number of predefined tokens that are released out-of-the-box to support the three standard templates within Dynamics 365 Intelligent Order Management.
+There are predefined tokens that are released out-of-the-box to support the three standard templates within Dynamics 365 Intelligent Order Management.
 The entire token list can be found by selecting **Personalization** within the template.
 By hovering over each of the tokens, you can also find the **Source**, **Data type**, and **Default value** values for each token.

 ### Copy and create a new order confirmation template